-- Adding a bus stop at the Senior Center - Extending hours for existing routes - Increasing the frequency of services to the Kingston Commuter Rail - Expanding local routes, including in West Duxbury - Expanding regional routes and connections to the Weymouth/South Shore Hospital area, MBTA bus services, and other priority destinations services like GATRA GO; or in-house rideshare software enabling municipal rideshare services like NewMo in Newton24 or Salem Skipper25.
+- Adding a bus stop at the Senior Center - Extending hours for existing routes - o Increasing the frequency of services to the Kingston Commuter Rail - Expanding local routes, including in West Duxbury - Expanding regional routes and connections to the Weymouth/South Shore Hospital area, MBTA bus services, and other priority destinations

 The Senior Center will explore expanding or supplementing its on-demand local and medical driving program.
-Possibilities include subsidized partnerships with rideshare companies like Uber, Lyft, or GoGoGrandparent; additional microtransit
+Possibilities include subsidized partnerships with rideshare companies like Uber, Lyft, or GoGoGrandparent; additional microtransit services like GATRA GO; or in-house rideshare software enabling municipal rideshare services like NewMo in Newton or Salem Skipper.